IQSS/dataverse/doc/sphinx-guides/source/installation/shibboleth.rst

 The Shibboleth project now provides `a web form <https://shibboleth.net/downloads/service-provider/RPMS/>`_ to generate an appropriate package repository for use with YUM/DNF.

+You'll want to copy-paste the form results into ``/etc/yum.repos.d/shibboleth.repo`` or wherever is most appropriate for your operating system.

 Install Shibboleth Via Yum
 ^^^^^^^^^^^^^^^^^^^^^^^^^^